Twitch viewership down by hundreds of thousands amid Black and queer streamers’ strike

 “Twitch has demonstrated over the last three years roughly that ‘secret meetings’ aren’t effective — or rather that they can be, but in order to be effective there has to be real action to follow up,” she said.
 “Twitch is good at getting the meetings together, but consistently drops the ball on relevant follow up.”

-The question now is what happens next.
+The question now is: What happens next?

 “How do we continue this energy without it being a detriment to the very people who rely on what they get from Twitch?” said Omega “Critical Bard” Jones, a queer Black streamer who faced widespread targeted harassment even before Twitch’s current hate raid problem began.
 “How does the movement remain at the forefront and not lose its momentum?
 I do not have the answer to that question, but I am very curious to see what the leaders of the movement do next.”